 Alliot – Lucien Charles Edouard (1877 – 9 March 1967 in Nanteuil-lès-Meaux, France)

-Alliot was born on the 16th on November, 1877 in Paris.
-He died in 1967.
+Alliot was born on the 16th on November 1877 in Paris.
 He was a pupil of Louis Ernest Barrias and Jules Felix Coutan.
 Alliot was well known for his figurative sculptures which he exhibited from 1905 until 1934 at the Salon de Paris – receiving a third place award in 1907 and first place in 1920.
 When he finished exhibiting he became a jury member at the Salon evaluating sculptural works from 1934 to 1939.

 He produced items made of spelter, terracotta, ceramics, bronze and ivory (chryselephantine) and bronze.
 Used the pseudonym Luce.
+He died in 1967.

 Alonzo, Dominique

-female artist – born in Paris in the late 19th century.
+Female artist – born in Paris in the late 19th century.
 She was a pupil of Falguiere and exhibited her works at the Salon des Artistes Francais from 1912 until 1926.
 Most of her statues were small and art nouveau but she did produce a few deco pieces.

 ATO – Leon Hatot (1883 – 1953)

 Lalique supplied some of the glass panels for some of his clocks.
 He used various materials to produce his clocks, marble, onyx, bakelite, wood and glass.
 Most of his clocks are very stylish and deco and although the batteries are no longer available to power them – a good clock man can usually do a conversion to a modern battery.
-Ato clocks are now highly sought after world wide.

 Argentor Werke